benckx/blender-python-examples/README.md

-# blender-python-examples
+Examples of Python scripts for Blender.

-A few examples of Python scrips for Blender
+Run with: `blender --python the_script.py`